 System and Method for Measuring Staleness of Attestation Measurements

 One problem that occurs during attestation is that, although a second party gets an attestation of measurements taken from an attesting computer system, it does not get any indication as to when those measurements were made.
 The time elapsed between the measurement of the values and the reporting of the values can be large--days or even months (in the case of a server).
 It is widely believed that a longer time between when the measurements are taken and when they are reported corresponds to a reduction in the reliability of those measurements; a longer time between measurement and reporting means that there was a longer time for something to have gone wrong, and for the machine to have been successfully attacked.
 Knowing when these measurements were taken may help determine the trust level in the attesting computer system, which may translate to the level of access granted to a network and other computing resources.

 This objective was achieved through the development of software that uses the tickStamping function of the TPM.
 To prove reliably the freshness of attestation measurements, the software integrates the TPM's tickStamp into the storage of integrity measurements held within the TPM.
 The technique will use both the tickCount and tickNonce elements of the tickStamp as a means of proving the relative time to boot at which a measurement was locally taken and stored in a TPM.

-Patent Status: U.S. patents pending.CONTACT:
+Patent Status: U.S. patent(s) 8,667,263 issued.CONTACT: